 The monument to the 2nd Connecticut Light Battery at Gettysburg is south of town on Hancock Avenue.
-(Tour map: Hancock Avenue Part 1; see Google map below)
+(Hancock Avenue Part 1 tour map)

 About the monument

 The 2nd Connecticut Battery at Gettysburg

 Captain John William Sterling, a Bridgeport merchant, commanded the battery at the Battle of Gettysburg.
 It brought 106 men to the field, of whom three were wounded and two missing.